 We now employ well over a hundred installers, factory workers, and office personnel in both Southeast Michigan and West Michigan.
 Our growth continues as we improve existing product lines and launch new ones to bring homeowners new and better options in home improvement at competitive prices.

-We regularly supply windows at cost for Habitat for Humanity projects.
+We regularly supply windows for Habitat for Humanity projects.
 Most recently, the homes at 5685 Everest in Clarkston, 23753 Battelle in Hazel Park, and 18456 Cornell in Southfield.